grondak/noticeavoid/README.md

 The goal of game 1 is to make your 1000 points.

 Your anxiety isn't considered in game 1.
+In this game, you have no anxiety.

 ### Game 2 - Anxiety Driver
 Play as game 1.
 There are no points for delivery.
 Instead, you get points for listening to your anxiety.